snakster/cpp.react/guides/Introduction.md

 First, all inputs are processed; then, the components are changed; lastly, the layout is updated once.
 This ordering is based on the inherent hierarchy of the presented model.

-Enabling parallelization comes naturally with approach, as it becomes an issue of implicitly synchronizing forks and joins of the control flow rather than managing mutual exclusive access to data.
+Enabling parallelization comes naturally with this approach, as it becomes an issue of implicitly synchronizing forks and joins of the control flow, rather than managing mutually exclusive access to data.

 ## Conclusion